 Ms. Miller is KSF’s lead litigator in its securities class action practice.
 While at KSF, Ms. Miller has supervised all aspects of the following successful litigations, among many others: In re Virgin Mobile USA IPO Litig., 2:07-cv-05619-SDW-MCA (D.N.J.) ($19.5 million settlement); In re BigBand Networks, Inc. Sec.
 Litig., 3:07-CV-05101-SBA (N.D.
 Cal.) ($11 million settlement); and In re U.S. Auto Parts Networks, Inc. Sec.
 Litig., 2:07-cv-02030-GW-JC (C.D.
 Cal.) ($10 million settlement).

-Ms. Miller is also currently the lead litigator for the firm in its role as Special Counsel for Plaintiffs in Erica P. John Fund, Inc. v.
+Ms. Miller is currently the lead litigator for the firm in its role as Co-Class Counsel for Plaintiffs in Erica P. John Fund, Inc. v.
 Halliburton Company, et al., 3:02-CV-1152-M (N.D.
 Tex.), where the Court recently approved a $100 million settlement for investors.